buzink/BluOS-from-across-the-room-display/readme.md

 BluOS from across the room display shows info about what is currently playing on your BluOS streamer in a way that is readable from across the room.
 It's focus is on song title, artist and album art, but it also displays album title, source and quality.

 It's packaged as a single html-file with embedded css and javascript.
-That means that you can just download that file, edit it with any text editor to change the ip-address to that of your BlOS player and open it in any webbrowser.
+That means that you can just download that file, edit it with any text editor to change the ip-address to that of your BluOS player and open it in any webbrowser.
 You can use any tablet or laptop as a display.
 If you want to go fancy, you can add a LCD-screen tot an Raspberry Pie and glue that to your BLuOS player :).

 In its current state it's bare bones and messy.
 I might add features and clean things up in the future.